KuguHome/openhab-binding-wmbus/README.md

 This is a binding for the [openHAB](https://www.openhab.org/) / eclipse Smart Home home automation system.
 It aims to make data available to the user, which is already sent by lots of modern metering hardware (e.g. heat cost allocators, electricity/gas/water/heat meters) already widely deployed in houses and especially flats.

 The binding is based on the [jMBus](https://www.openmuc.org/m-bus/) library, which provides all basic receiving and decoding.
-It is currently using [a fork](https://github.com/kaikreuzer/jmbus) of version 3.1.1 to make it work within openHAB.
+It is currently using version 3.1.1 plus one extension for access to the RAW frame.
 Implementation of the Techem devices has been ported from [FHEM](https://forum.fhem.de/index.php/topic,42232.html).

 The binding is working stable.
 To use it, you need a device to receive the transmissions.
-The underlying library  supports transceivers of Amber, Radiocrafts (RC1180-MBUS) and IMST (iM871A-USB), the binding is mainly developed and tested with the [Amber Wireless AMB8465-M](https://www.amber-wireless.de/de/produkte/wireless-m-bus/alle-usb-sticks/wireless-m-bus-868-mhz-usb-stick-int-antenne-amb8465-m.html).
+The underlying library supports transceivers of Amber, Radiocrafts (RC1180-MBUS) and IMST (iM871A-USB), the binding is mainly developed and tested with the [Amber Wireless AMB8465-M](https://www.we-online.de/catalog/en/USB_RADIO_STICK_METERING).
 However, development is still going on and there are some known issues.
-One is, that sometimes when changing settings etc. to the stick, the serial port native parts segfault and the whole openHAB is restarting.
-This seems to be caused by a bug in the serial library or the jMBus library.

 ### Features:
 * Receive WMBus frames as inbox discovery results